Greenest UK Taxi Fleets Revealed (2020-21)

 For a cab driver to get their Private Hire license from their Local Authority, their car cannot be older than 5-14 years old max, depending on the region.
 As long as this requirement is either kept in place or improved and the 2030 diesel target is honoured - taxi fleets will inevitably become fully electric at some point (5-14 years) after this deadline.

 Susan Smith, CabDirect says the speed of EV adoption depends on Government support.
 “Government support is needed to facilitate this move, firstly to increase the availability and compatibility of charge points and also by providing more grants for those who wish to buy electric.
 The Government should also be investing directly with taxi manufacturers, allowing them to develop more electric solutions at an affordable price point.”

 There’s a lot of talk about flying taxis with the news of the UK’s first taxi/drone airport being built in Coventry.
 Our expert panel all agree that this is not something that will happen in the near future - not as an affordable transport for the masses anyway.

 “For flying taxis, a whole new regulatory framework is required that needs to align airspace with ground transport operations, which may need to operate on a national or city level.
 We might see ad hoc trials over the next 5 years in the UK though larger cities but it will probably be 2030 by the time a flying taxi service is ready and reasonably affordable for consumers to use,” says Amer Hasan, Minicabit.

 The data on UK taxi fleets was gathered by use of the Freedom of Information Act 2000.
-All data was gathered and analysed by our in-house team of marketers and can be obtained upon request.
+All data was gathered between February and September 2020 and analysed by our in-house team of marketers and can be obtained upon request.